shaneapowell/docker-zenphoto/README.md

 ```

 ## Docker Compose - Separate Volumes (preferred)
 You can keep the data, albums, and cache folders separate if wanted.
-In this example, the `albums` is stored on a NAS using NFS to share.
+In this example, the `albums` is stored on a NAS using NFS to mount.
 The cache folders are kept in an automatically created docker volume.
 ```
 version: "3.9"
 services: